raythurman2386/homelab-template/README.md

 - Sequential setup scripts for easy installation and configuration
 - Ready-to-use Docker Compose configuration for multiple services
-- Modular Nginx configuration with separate files for each service
+- Modular Nginx configuration with separate files for each service (optional)
+- Cloudflare Tunnel support for secure remote access (alternative to Nginx)
 - Documentation to help you get started and troubleshoot common issues

 ## Prerequisites